JoeyLeoBen/NHL_Analysis/README.md

 ### **3. Strengthen Defensive Zone Play & Goaltending**
 - Emphasize **limiting high-danger shots against** and increasing **save %** through defensive structure.
+- Encourage shot blocking in the defensive zone.
 - Train goaltenders to excel in **high-threat situations**.

-### **4. Implement Data-Driven Player Development**
-- Use **video analysis and analytics** to track individual performance.
-- Adjust training programs based on **player strengths and weaknesses**.

-### **6. Adaptive Coaching Strategies**
+### **4. Adaptive Coaching Strategies**
 - Monitor **in-game analytics** and adjust strategies dynamically.
 - Conduct **mid-season performance reviews** to refine tactics and optimize player usage.

 ---

 ## **Assumptions & Caveats**
-- **Junior hockey differs from the NHL** in game structure, skill level, and special teams execution.
-- **Rule variations** (e.g., body checking rules) may impact the effectiveness of some strategies.
-- **Higher roster turnover** in junior hockey introduces additional variability.

-These factors should be considered when applying NHL-based insights to junior-level coaching.
+The above reccomendations have not been tested are assumed stratagies that may support the the key indicators and/or KPIs in predicting wins.This assumption  should be considered when applying the reccomendations.

 ---

 ### **Final Thoughts**
 This analysis provides a **data-driven framework** for improving team performance by identifying the strongest predictors of regular season success.
-By leveraging these insights, junior hockey coaches can refine their **game strategies, player development programs, and special teams execution** to create a more competitive team environment.
+By leveraging these insights, hockey analysts can refine their **game strategies, player development programs, and special teams execution** to create a more competitive team environment.

-🚀 *Data-driven hockey coaching starts here.*